nuxt/docs/en/faq/appengine-deployment.md

 ## Getting Started

-Make sure you have a Google Cloud Account, a project and an empty Google App Engine app set up on https://cloud.google.com/appengine/.
-Furthermore, make sure to download and install the Cloud SDK (CLI) from Google as explained [here](https://cloud.google.com/sdk//) and log into your Google Cloud Account.
+Make sure you have a Google Cloud Account, a project and an empty Google App Engine app set up on [Google App Engine](https://cloud.google.com/appengine/).
+Furthermore, make sure to download and install the Cloud SDK (CLI) from Google as explained [here](https://cloud.google.com/sdk/) and log into your Google Cloud Account.

 ## Configure your application